PstasDev/hazioldal/SECURITY.md

 # Security Policy

+## Version support

+This software is open-source but is being made for a specific group of people and because we are satisfying specifically their user experience, we can't guarantee that the software gets security updates regularly.

 ## Reporting a Vulnerability

 We take the security of our project seriously and appreciate your help in identifying any vulnerabilities.